ArcanaFramework/arcana/docs/source/data_model.rst

             ├── t2w_space
             └── bold_rest

-The leaf sub-directories of the directory tree contain data from "image session" data points, as designated by the combination of one of the three subject IDs and one of the two timepoint IDs.
+The leaves of the tree contain data from specific "imaging session" data points, as designated by the combination of one of the three subject IDs and one of the two timepoint IDs.

-While the majority of data items are stored in the leaves of the tree (e.g. per-session), data can exist for any branch.
-For example, an analysis may use genomics data, which will be constant for each subject, and therefore sits at the subject level of the tree under a special *SUBJECT* sub-directory
+While the majority of data items are stored in the leaves of the tree, data can exist for any branch.
+For example, an analysis may use genomics data, which will be constant for each subject, and therefore sits at the subject level of the tree sit in special *SUBJECT* branches

 .. code-block::